josefs/meta-paper/paper.md

 In meta-repa the problem of sharing computation between elements is solved by using Push arrays to represent the result of the stencil computation.
-The Push array allows the producer more control over the loop that writes the array, which makes it possible to explicitily exploit the sharing by having a inner sequential loop that maintains a state.
+The Push array allows the producer more control over the loop that writes the array, which makes it possible to explicitly exploit the sharing by having a inner sequential loop that maintains a state.
 Computations that can be shared are stored in the state so that they can be used when computing subsequent elements.